Avoidant Personality Disorder: Social Isolation as a Refuge

 We know a person may develop this evasive tendency little by little until it leads to a psychotic break that often requires being checked into a mental ward.

-Psychiatrists define these people and that behavior towards isolation as “shrinkers.”
+Psychiatrists define these people and their behavior towards isolation as “shrinkers.”
 And, strange as it may seem, it seems like that tendency is appearing less and less in today’s world.

 Characteristics of People with Avoidant Personality Disorder

-There was a time when people thought an upbringing based on criticism, humiliation, and disdain inevitably lead to avoidant personality disorder.
+There was a time when people thought an upbringing based on criticism, humiliation, and disdain inevitably led to avoidant personality disorder.

 But now when it comes to any kind of clinical disorder, we know that “2 plus 2 is never 4.”
 In other words, everyone reacts differently to the same circumstances.